namhyung/uftrace/doc/uftrace-graph.md

 SYNOPSIS
 ========
-uftrace graph [*options*] <function>
+uftrace graph [*options*] [<function>]

 DESCRIPTION
 ===========
 This command shows function call graph of the given function.
+If the function name is omitted, "main" is used by default.
 The function call graph contains backtrace and calling functions.
 Each data will contain hit count and total time.

 OPTIONS